1 . How is “ESG” in your jurisdiction defined in a corporate/commercial context, and what are its major elements?

 - Climate change.
 Argentina has passed several climate change statutes and international treaties, e.g., the United Nations Framework Convention on Climate Change, the Kyoto Protocol, the Paris Agreement and, lately, a federal climate change law ((Law No. 27,520) which establishes minimum environmental protection standards to guarantee adequate actions, instruments and strategies for adaptation and mitigation to climate change).

 - Gender equality.
 The Public Registry of the City of Buenos Aires has issued a resolution that requires gender parity on management bodies and statutory committees of legal entities based on the Federal Constitution and international human rights treaties (e.g., Convention on the Elimination of all Forms of Discrimination against Women).

 - Mandatory prior consultation to indigenous people.
 Indigenous people’s rights are guaranteed in the Federal Constitution and several provincial laws.
 Argentina has approved the International Labor Organization Agreement No. 169 on “Indigenous and Tribal Peoples in Independent Countries,” which grants civil, politic, social and economic rights to indigenous and tribal peoples and proclaims respect for their culture and way of life.
 It establishes procedures to ensure the participation of indigenous peoples in the adoption of legislative or administrative measures that may affect them directly (i.e., free, prior and informed consultation process).

-- Prevention of force labor.
-Argentina has approved the International Labor Organization’s Agreements No. 29 and 105 on abolition of forced labour, 2014 Protocol and Recommendation No. 203.
+- Prevention of forced labor.
+Argentina has approved the International Labor Organization’s Agreements No. 29 and 105 on abolition of forced labor, 2014 Protocol and Recommendation No. 203.